Lindenhof hill: Roman Vicus

 In 15 BC, Augustus's stepsons Drusus and Tiberius integrated the territory on the left side of Lake Zurich into the Roman provinces Raetia and Germania Superior.
 Several stone buildings from the Roman period were located on and around the hill.
 It was part of the small vicus Turicum, located on both sides of the Limmat and connected by a Roman bridge located near the present Rathausbrücke.

-Turicum, Zürich's Roman name and possibly also its Celtic name, is engraved on a 2nd-century tombstone of a little boy.
+Turicum, Zurich's Roman name and possibly also its Celtic name, is engraved on a 2nd-century tombstone of a little boy.
 It was found on May 15, 1747, and it refers to the Roman STA(tio) TUR(i)CEN(sis).
-The tombstone is located in the Swiss National Museum; a copy is integrated in the Lindenhof wall at Pfalzgasse, leading to St. Peter church.
+The tombstone is located in the Swiss National Museum; a copy is integrated in the Lindenhof wall on Pfalzgasse, leading to St. Peter church.

 Using the topography, the Roman military built a citadel on top of the hill in the years of the Roman emperor Valentinian I (364–375), to defend migrations from the North by the Alamanni.
 It was 4500 square meters large, and it was fitted with 10 towers and two meter wide walls.